skn3/forme/README.md

 - renamed the submit starting method from `form.validate(req)` to `form.submit(storage)`
 - no longer have to pass the `req`/`storage` object around to **every** API method.
 - renamed `form.session()` to `form.driver()` and revamped the abilities of custom integration. (see [here](#customDriversIntegration))
-- callbacks no longer require a promise to be returned (a positive response will be assumed)
+- callbacks no longer require a promise to be returned (a positive response will be assumed.
+Returning an error will cause a reject)
 - manual save has been renamed from `form.store(req)` to `form.save()`
 - the result object produced by `form.submit(storage).then(result => {})` and `form.view(storage).then(result => {})`, are now an *instanceof* FormeResult. (see [here](#apiResult))